Database queries and constraints via lifting problems: Elementary theory of categorical databases

 \subsection{Review of the categorical description of databases}

-The basic mantra is that a database schema is a small category $S$ and an instance is a functor $\delta\taking S\to\Set$, where $\Set$ is the category of sets.\footnote{If one prefers, $\Set$ can be replaced by the category of finite sets or by the category Types for some $\lambda$-calculus.} To recall these ideas, we take liberally from \cite{Sp1}, though more details and clarification are given there.
-Readers who are familiar with the basic setup and data migration functors can skip to Section \ref{sec:relational fibrations}.
+The basic mantra is that a database schema is a small category $S$ and an instance is a functor $\delta\taking S\to\Set$, where $\Set$ is the category of sets.\footnote{If one prefers, $\Set$ can be replaced by the category of finite sets or by the category Types for some $\lambda$-calculus.} To recall these ideas, we take liberally from \cite{Sp2}, though more details and clarification are given there.
+Readers who are familiar with the basic setup and data migration functors can skip to Section \ref{sec:discrete opfibrations}.

-In \cite{Sp1} a category $\Sch$ of categorical schemas and translations is defined and an equivalence of categories
+In \cite{Sp2} a category $\Sch$ of categorical schemas and translations is defined and an equivalence of categories

 is proved, where $\Cat$ is the category of small categories.
-The difference between $\Sch$ and $\Cat$ is that an object of the former is a {\em chosen presentation} of a category, by generators and relations.
+The difference between $\Sch$ and $\Cat$ is that an object of the former is a {\em chosen presentation} of a category, by generators and relations, as described below.
 Given the equivalence (\ref{dia:equivalence Sch Cat}), we can and do elide the difference between schemas and small categories.

 Roughly, a schema $S$ consists of a graph $G$ together with an equivalence relation on the set of paths of $G$.
 Each object $s\in\Ob(S)$ represents a table (or more precisely the ID column of a table), and each arrow $s\to t$ emanating from $s$ represents a column of table $s$, taking values in the ID column of table $t$.
 An example should clarify the ideas.